botanix-labs/Macbeth/docs/local_setup.md

 ```

 **Note:** Make sure 2 btc-server running properly and conncected to bitcoind regtest node &
-          make sure 2 reth node is running and established the connection by participating singature sharing.
+          make sure 2 reth node is running and established the connection by participating signature sharing.
           For more env variable details and for clearing `db`  refer macbeth `MakeFile`.